The Real Madrid star played an hour before being replaced as the Irish were put to the sword in ruthless fashion

 Ronaldo had missed Portugal's past two friendlies due to a knee injury but made a comeback and played 65 minutes as his country wrapped up preparations for the FIFA World Cup with a comprehensive win in New Jersey.

-A first-half brace from Hugo Almeida and a Richard Keogh own goal set Portugal on its way and provided a boost ahead of Sunday's Group G opener against Germany in Brazil.
+A first-half brace from Hugo Almeida and a Richard Keogh own goal set Portugal on their way and provided a boost ahead of Sunday's Group G opener against Germany in Brazil.

 Almeida opened the scoring in just the second minute with a powerful close-range header - his first international goal since March last year - and Ireland defender Keogh helped Portugal into a 2-0 lead with 25 minutes remaining in the half.